-- As is the current practice, resettled communities will be prioritised for employment and other economic opportunities.
+- As is current practice, resettled communities are prioritised for employment and other economic opportunities.

 - Significant community investment programmes already provided by Base Titanium in the areas of social infrastructure, livelihood enhancement, health and education will continue through the extended life of mine and cover areas near the new mining sites.